EU to speed up preparations for Mali army training mission

 The EU approved plans in December to send about 200 trainers to Mali to improve the effectiveness of the Mali army.
 The first trainers had been due to arrive in late February or early March.

-The European Union would look at targeted sanctions against all groups affiliated to militant organisations "if need be", Ashton said.
+The European Union would look at targeted sanctions against all groups affiliated to militant organizations "if need be", Ashton said.

 (Reporting by Adrian Croft and Justyna Pawlak; Editing by Sebastian Moffett)